 October 2017 The Lovos begin surveying several communities from which their harvest workers come.
 We find five places with insufficient access to clean water - many wells are either abandoned, too far away, or dirty and insufficient to drink from.

 We begin covering wells in five specific communities.

 The first, El Llano, is home to a former NGO well that has rusted over and hardly functions.
 It's set behind a fence, and has an obviously abandoned clothes-washing station by its side.
 There are 35 families set to benefit from this well.
 We organize with the community leader here, Balvino, to put the families into shifts (16 in the morning, 15 in the afternoon) of getting water so that everyone has access.

 The second well, in El Zapote, has been abandoned for the last 8 years.
 We arrive to clean up the inside and run the rope to get it functional.
 The well now produces about a gallon in 30 seconds.
 The average family uses one gallon/person/day for consumption.
 This well is set to benefit 10 families.

-In the coming months, we will begin to work on closing two more wells for Jaime's workers' communities, providing water to several hundred people.
+In the coming months, we will begin to work on closing three more wells for Jaime's workers' communities, providing water to several hundred people.

 The third well, El Hornito, was abandoned and unusable for the past 15 years.
 Families had to walk further from their own communities and ask for water supply from others, leaving them with the last bit of muddy water.
 A new infrastructure is constructed and a new pump installed.
 Ten families now have access to clean water.

 The fourth well, La Chilca, was once a hole covered with branches and the main water supply for 30 families.
 15 of these families were able to use water from a functional well further away, while the other 15 continued to consume water from the contaminated and exposed well.
 A new infrastructure was constructed and a new pump was installed.
 The 15 families now have access to clean water supply.